octabytes/octabytes.github.io/content/applications/documentation/bookstack.md

       title: Searchable and connected
     - description:
         BookStack is built using PHP, on top of the Laravel framework, and uses MySQL to store data.
-With performance in mind, it can run happily on a
+With performance in mind.
-        $5 Digital Ocean VPS.
       title: Simple requirements
     - description:
         On top of the powerful search and linking, there is also cross-book